Table of Contents

 - Try to be as relaxed and positive as possible before the conversation begins.
 Even if you feel anxious or sad, being relaxed and OK with your own feelings can help your children trust you and be open to their own feelings.

 - Disclosure is a process.
-Even if your children do not react the way you hoped right away, with time, support, and information, they may be more accepting.
+It will likely involve several conversations.
+Even if your children do not respond the way you hoped right away, with time, support, and information, they may be more accepting.

 - Encourage your children to ask questions as they come up